Ebazhanov/linkedin-skill-assessments-quizzes/adobe-acrobat/adobe-acrobat-quiz.md

 [Reference](https://helpx.adobe.com/experience-manager/kb/Stopwordlist.html)

 #### Q21.
-You create a PDF portfolio, and you would like to add encryption, without having to deal with each individual file.
+You create a PDF portfolio, and you would like to add encryption, without having to deal with each file.
 To encrypt a complete portfolio with a certificate, to verify via digital signature, where would you go to start?

 - [ ] **Tools > Protect**
 - [ ] **Tools > Certificates**